vanessazhangyq/spaceteam-esp32/README.md

 ### 2. **Visual Feedback for Button Presses**

-When a player presses a button, the corresponding action text changes its color to **blue**, giving immediate feedback that the button press has been registered.
+When a player presses a button, the corresponding action text changes its color to **green**, giving immediate feedback that the button press has been registered.

 - **Why It’s Useful**: This feedback confirms to the player that their button press has been recognized, reducing confusion during fast-paced gameplay.